RynnAethelWulf/bimalkprabha/README.md

 Welcome to my Github Profile .
 I am avid learner in new technlogies and love helping others.
 I have backround in Automation and passion for programming.
 Letely, I have been mastering Data Vsiualization.
 </br>
-- 🔭 I’m currently working on a Financial Portfolio Project
+- 🔭 I’m currently working on a Financial Portfolio Project on a Flask framewor,API's and ETL pipeline.
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Kaggle
 - 🤔 I’m looking for help with  Advanced Machine Learning